100 years of accessories history

 After the death of Martin Hanke, Rudolph Hanke and Adolf Thomas took over the management in 1959.

-Authorised signatory Wolfgang Nothnagel (1966 to 1990) and Managing Director Hans Seidl (1981 to 2007) actively contributed to Hama's success and growth over decades.
+Authorised signatory Wolfgang Nothnagel (1966 to 1990) and managing director Hans Seidl (1981 to 2007) actively contributed to Hama's success and growth over decades.
 The same goes for Paul Eßmann (1977 to 2013), who founded the product management team at Hama, which now has over 120 members, and led it for over three decades.

 In February 2002, Hama GmbH & Co KG mourned the death of its senior boss Adolf Thomas.